Funding opportunity

 Advances in studying the molecular identity and dynamics of pathogens have contributed greatly to our understanding of evolution and epidemiology of infectious diseases.
 However, infectious diseases do not exist in isolation, but as part of complex ecosystems.

-Whilst our knowledge about specific systems and the basic principles of simple systems is ever evolving, understanding of complex systems that incorporate host ecology, pathogen evolution, environmental drivers and behavioural (including social, economic and cultural) factors remains challenging.
+While our knowledge about specific systems and the basic principles of simple systems is ever evolving, understanding of complex systems that incorporate host ecology, pathogen evolution, environmental drivers and behavioural (including social, economic and cultural) factors remains challenging.
 Integration of these factors to understand complex systems is essential to develop broad principles of infectious disease transmission, that can be translated into ecosystem, public health, and agricultural health management tools.
 To achieve this, disciplines and expertise must be integrated to develop complex, dynamic and multi-factorial models of infectious disease transmission.

 The Ecology and Evolution of Infectious Diseases (EEID) programme addresses this complex and evolving research need.
-The benefits of an international, integrated multi-disciplinary research programme are not limited to but include:
+The benefits of an international, integrated multidisciplinary research programme are not limited to but include:

 • development of disease transmission theory